BoundingBoxSoftware/Materialize/README.md

 # Materialize
-Materialize is a program for converting images to materials for use mainly but not restrict to video games.
+Materialize is a program for converting images to materials.

 # Releases
 https://github.com/mitchelldmccollum/Materialize/releases